LSAT Registration — Information for US Test Registrants

 The average LSAT score of all test-takers in a given year is 150.
 To get into a top 10 US law school, you need to score above 166, and to get into a top 50 law school, you need to score 153 or above.

-*Changes to the LSAT Starting with the August 2024 LSAT
+*Changes to the LSAT — Effective August 2024

 The LSAT is changing as a result of a settlement agreement reached in 2019 with two blind individuals who asserted that the Analytical Reasoning section of the LSAT, commonly known as “Logic Games,” disadvantaged blind test takers because they could not draw or use diagrams to solve these questions.

-Starting with the August 2024 test, the current Analytical Reasoning section will be replaced with a second Logical Reasoning section.
-The LSAT will then consist of two scored Logical Reasoning sections, one scored Reading Comprehension section, plus one unscored section of either Logical Reasoning or Reading Comprehension.
+Starting with the August 2024 LSAT, the Analytical Reasoning section (“Logic Games”) was replaced with a second Logical Reasoning section.
+The LSAT now consists of two scored Logical Reasoning sections, one scored Reading Comprehension section, plus one unscored (experimental) section of either Logical Reasoning or Reading Comprehension.

 LSAT Test Center Regulations